BrianBostwick/BrianBostwick.github.io/about.markdown

 permalink: /about/
 ---

 Currently, I am a Doctoral candidate at the University of Heidelberg under Prof. Markus Oberthaler working in the field ultra cold gasses.
 One can find a link to my [Personnel KIP website][Kip-Personnel-Page] Institute information.
-For more inforation about the Oberthaler group the intereted reader can find all they desire at the [Oberthaler group website][Oberthaler-Page].
+One can find more inforation about the Oberthaler group here [Oberthaler group website][Oberthaler-Page].